TheFozid/go-llama/README.md

   Make sure `frontend/` and `static/` are included in your Docker image (see Dockerfile).
 - **Database/Redis errors?**
   Use `host=postgres`, `addr=redis:6379` in your config when running via Docker Compose.
+- **Favicon or logo not showing?**
+  Ensure static files are present in `/app/static` inside the container and referenced as `/go-llama/static/...` in your HTML.
 - **Check logs:**
   ```sh
   docker compose logs go-llama-backend